School holidays ahoy!

 All the (outside) world’s a stage

 If you like to accessorize your culture fix with a picnic, check out one of the many child-friendly outdoor theatrical experiences around this summer, including Alice in Wonderland, Treasure Island, Swallows & Amazons, The Midnight Gang and The Railway Children.
 Get the lowdown in our guide to outdoor theatre here.
-For younger kids, and if it – whisper it – rains, head indoors for Tiddler & Other Terrific Tales with characters from Julia Donaldson and Axel Scheffler’s Tiddler, Monkey Puzzle, The Smartest Giant in Town and A Squash and a Squeeze at the Wycombe Swan on 13 and 14 August or the Oxford Playhouse 22 – 25 Aug.
-Shrek the Musical is at Milton Keynes Theatre from 25 July to 5 Aug and Milkshake Live arrives at Aylesbury Waterside Theatre on 28 July.
+For younger kids, and if it – whisper it – rains, head indoors for Tiddler & Other Terrific Tales with characters from Julia Donaldson and Axel Scheffler’s Tiddler, Monkey Puzzle, The Smartest Giant in Town and A Squash and a Squeeze at at the Oxford Playhouse 22 – 25 Aug.

 Extreme sports in Milton Keynes